 - 6.7.1.
 The APPROACH SERVER PHASE includes several important elements of the run.
 The Runner has a final opportunity to jack out, a final paid ability window occurs, and then the run is declared successful and the Runner accesses cards from the attacked server. - 6.7.2.
 A run during which the runner breaks through the Corp's defenses and reaches the server itself is declared a SUCCESSFUL RUN.
 This label is frequently referred to by card abilities.
-Normally, this declaration is followed by the Runner accessing cards from the attacked server. - 6.7.3.
-Many abilities that initiate a run specify an effect with the words "If successful," which may modify the procedure for accessing cards, replace accessing cards with other instructions entirely, or simply create an effect at the time the run becomes successful. - a.
+Normally, this is followed by the Runner accessing cards from the attacked server. - 6.7.3.
+Many abilities that initiate a run contain a conditional ability with the trigger condition "If successful".
+This means, "After the run created this way becomes successful". - a.
 If an effect that initiates a run specifies that that run must be made against a specific server or servers, any "If successful" abilities associated with that effect are tied to that server or servers.
-If the attacked server has changed since the run was initiated, and no longer is a server that could have been chosen for this run, the "If successful" abilities do not resolve.
+If the attacked server has changed since the run was initiated, and no longer is a server that could have been chosen for this run, the "If successful" abilities do not meet their trigger conditions.